aquenos/ChimeraTK-ControlSystemAdapter-EPICS/README.md

 Copyright 2017 aquenos GmbH

-The ChimeraTK Control System Adapter for EPICS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The ChimeraTK Control System Adapter for EPICS is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation.

 The ChimeraTK Control System Adapter for EPICS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with the ChimeraTK Control System Adapter for EPICS.
+You should have received a copy of the GNU Lesser General Public License along with the ChimeraTK Control System Adapter for EPICS.
 If not, see
 <http://www.gnu.org/licenses/>.

 ---